Chirag1994/8-Week-SQL-Challenge/Case Study #7 - Balanced Tree Clothing Co/A. High Level Analysis.md

 | White Striped Socks - Mens | 3655 |
 | Teal Button Up Shirt - Mens | 3646 |

+#### Analysis of Total Quantity Sold for All Products

+1. **Insights**:

+   - The total quantity sold for all products is 45216 with the Grey Fashion Jacket and Navy Oversized Jeans being the top-selling items.

 ### 2. What is the total generated revenue for all products before discounts?

 Total revenue before discounts